TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 That's it!
 You've got yourself the transport matrix of your dreams!

-> [!WARNING]
+> [!TIP]
-> This is work in progress, so expect breaking changes in the interface.
-However, the `test/` directory should contain up-to-date example for building the transport matrix.
+> The `test/` directory should contain up-to-date examples for building the transport matrix and doing some simple calculations.

 ## Acknowledgements